 But typical of urban America, the people of D.C. are inclined to use artistic passions to channel injustice, frustration, or disillusionment into positive expression.
 As per New York, our holiday itinerary did not include the seeking out of D.C.’s musical history, and so we did not end up in any venues devoted to gogo music or the the city’s punk movement, known as harDCore.
 Indeed none of us had ever heard of such scenes until I embarked upon the US100 process, by which time my tracks had already been selected.
 I’ve since discovered a vibrant pair of genres that owe much to the District’s unique status; while they won’t be covered across these four tracks, D.C. punk is explored in depth in this US100 interview with a lead proponent of the movement, Mark Andersen.

 My D.C. selections were instead driven by two key interests.
 Firstly I was curious as to individual musicians who actually came from the District, and discovered that the city counted Duke Ellington and Marvin Gaye among its graduates.
 I wouldn’t consider either artist an all time favourite but nonetheless I knew there were tracks I enjoyed from both – and remember this was originally merely a casual playlist – so on went Take The “A” Train (Track 12) and What’s Going On (Track 13).

 As it happens the latter of the two nicely segues into the other way I aim to connect Washington to musical expression: the spirit of American protest that at various points in US history has resulted in large numbers of the country’s citizens descending on the capital for marches and demonstrations.
-The way in which protest music, and in particular its connection to the civil rights movement, will be explored in tracks 14 and 15.
+Track 14, Bob Dylan’s Masters of War, is an exploration of how music connects to military endeavours, while protest music’s relationship with the civil rights movement will be explored in track 15.